mosip/inji-openid4vp/kotlin/README.md

 This method will also notify the Verifier about the error by sending it to the response_uri endpoint over http post request.
 If response_uri is invalid and validation failed then Verifier won't be able to know about it.

-##### Exception Handling Enhancement

-- The library has been enhanced to handle exceptions more gracefully.
-Library is throwing `OpenID4VPExceptions` now which gives both Error Code, Message and optional state to the consumer app.
-The `state` value is extracted from the authorization request and is included in the error response only if it is present and non-empty.
-This allows the consumer app to handle exceptions more effectively and provide better user experience.
-- For the backward compatibility, the library will still throw the exceptions with `message` which can be referred in sample application `io.mosip.sampleapp.utils.OpenID4VPManager`.
-However, it is recommended to use the new `OpenID4VPExceptions` for better error handling.

 ### constructUnsignedVPToken
 - This method creates unsigned Verifiable Presentation (VP) tokens from a collection of Verifiable Credentials.
 It:
     - Takes credentials organized by input descriptor IDs and formats along with the holder's identifier, and the signature suite to be used for signing the VP tokens.